 Seikaly & Stewart’s petition claims TRI used a link farm strategy, even though the company knew the strategy violated Google’s guidelines, would not work, and might even backfire.

-• Conspiracy: The RICO Law originally targeted organized crime.
+• Conspiracy: The RICO Law initially targeted organized crime.
 A demonstration of conspiracy bolsters the claim of a RICO violation.
-Seikaly & Stewart indeed claim that TRI had a co-conspirator, defendant “John Doe.”
+Seikaly & Stewart claim that TRI had a co-conspirator, defendant “John Doe.”
 The petition claims TRI subcontracted out the link-building (i.e., the link farms) to others, “including but not limited to John Doe.”

 • A RICO violation further requires that multiple offenses have occurred in an enterprise that involves interstate commerce.
 Seikaly & Stewart claim that “numerous victim firms” nationwide have been lured into TRI’s “interstate” scheme.

 I have no idea if The Rainmaker Institute is guilty of any wrongdoing.
 However, it makes sense to me that promoting Internet marketing schemes such as link farming, which are known to be ineffective and counterproductive, may constitute a RICO violation.
 If Seikaly & Stewart’s petition prevails, it may profoundly and soberly affect the Internet marketing industry.